melvincwng/melvincwng/README.md

     <br/>
     <li id="quote2024">
       <i>
-        A man with true strength will not bully the weak; instead he uses that strength to help those in need - M, 2024
+        A man with true strength will not bully the weak; instead, he uses that strength to help those in need, like how I will, using Information Technology - M, 2024
       </i>
       💪🏻
     </li>